jpeca/CleaningData-Project/README.md

 actDT <- read.table("activity_labels.txt", sep=" ", header=FALSE , stringsAsFactors=FALSE)
 levels(allDT$activity) <- actDT[,2]
 ```
+Also I found that column names contain fbodybody and assume that is error and replace with fbody with gsub

 At the and  independent data set  avgDF is created with the average of each variable for each activity and each subject.